Gynaecology is a unique field, so the advice you receive needs to be equally specialised.

 Failures and delays to diagnose, including alleged missed ectopic pregnancies, delay in diagnosis of ovarian, endometrial cervical or vulval cancer and alleged failure to diagnose endometriosis.

-Regulatory (GMC) and disciplinary investigations
+Regulatory and disciplinary cases - common themes

 - Performance concerns, such as operative skills, clinical judgement and poor communication, for example poor manner and attitude during a consultation.